Noravank: Surb Astvatsatsin Church

 The western portal is decorated with special splendour.
 An important role in its decoration is played by the cantilevered stairs that lead to the upper level, with profiled butts to the steps.
 The doorways are framed with broad rectangular plaitbands, with ledges in the upper part, with columns, fillets and strips of various, mostly geometrical, fine and intricate patterns.
 Between the outer plathand and the arched framing of the openings there are representations of doves and sirens with women's crowned heads.
 Such reliefs were widely used in fourteenth-century Armenian art and in earlier times in architecture, miniatures and works of applied art, on various vessels and bowls.
-The entrance tympanums are decorated with bas-reliefs showing, on the lower tympanium, the Holy Virgin with the Child and Archangels Gabriel and Michael at her sides, and, on the upper tympanium, a half-length representation of Christ and figures of the Apostles Peter and Paul.
+The entrance tympanums are decorated with bas-reliefs showing, on the lower tympanium, the Holy Virgin with the Child and Archangels Gabriel and Michael at her sides, and, on the upper tympanum, a half-length representation of Christ and figures of the Apostles Peter and Paul.
 As distinct from the reliefs of Noravank's vestry, these ones are carved on a plain surface, which gives them greater independence.
 The figures are distinguished by their plasticity of form, softness of modeling, and accentuation of certain details of clothing.

 A group of the founders of Burtelashen is depicted on three columns of the western part of its rotunda.
 The picture consisted of relief figures of the Holy Virgin with the Child, sitting on a throne, and two standing men in rich attire, one of them holding a model of the temple.